sugchand/MyMatrix/tmux/README.md

 The tmux configuration file I used for my machine is 'tmux.conf' in the direcctory. copy the file to '~/.tmux.conf' for using the new mapping and settings.

+In case if you are using tmux version >= 2.9, use 'tmux-2.9.conf' instead of tmux.conf.
+Use 'tmux -V' to find the version of installed tmux.

 ## TMUX shortcuts
 ```